Three-mode tunable coupler for superconducting two-qubit gates: Results

-We provide the measured ZZ interaction strength in Fig.~\ref{fig:zz_calibration}(d) as blue points.
+The measured ZZ interaction strength \lena{are shown} in Fig.~\ref{fig:zz_calibration}(d) \lena{with} blue points.
 We extract system parameters from the two-tone spectroscopy of both qubits.
-Knowing the qubit frequencies $f_\text{A}, f_\text{B}$ and anharmonicities $\alpha_\text{A}, \alpha_\text{B}$ as functions of qubit external flux, one can get a critical current of two 3-JJs circuits of the qubits, marked with the red color in Fig.~\ref{fig:qcq_zoom}.
+Knowing the qubit frequencies $f_\mathrm{q_A}, f_\mathrm{q_B}$ and anharmonicities $\delta_\mathrm{q_A}, \delta_\mathrm{q_B}$ as functions of qubit external flux, \lena{we estimate the} critical currents \lena{of the six Josephson junctions} of the qubit \lena{circuits with least-squares fitting}.
 From the two-tone spectroscopy of the coupler we obtain the coupler frequency $f_\text{C}$ at external magnetic flux $\Phi_\mathrm{ext} = 0.5\Phi_0$.
-Using the full system Hamiltonian with obtained qubit JJs parameters and capacitances from the design, we fit the four JJs related to the coupler, colored blue in Fig.~\ref{fig:qcq_zoom}(c).
-We optimize the three critical currents of the coupler junctions in order to meet an experimental values of the ZZ interaction at the zero external magnetic flux $\zeta_{ZZ}(\Phi_\text{ext}=0)$ and the coupler frequency $f_\text{C}$.
-The designed and fitted parameters required for the system Hamiltonian (\ref{full_ham}) are presented in Tables~\ref{tab:params} and \ref{tab:exp params} correspondingly.
-Also, we should mention that all junctions were produced in one fabrication stage, having the same critical current density.
-Thus, during the optimization, we vary only the JJs areas, assuming the same critical current density for all of them.
-Finally, the calculated the ZZ interaction strength as a function of the external magnetic flux $\Phi_\text{ext}$ plotted in Fig.~\ref{fig:zz_calibration}(d).
+Using the full system Hamiltonian with obtained qubit JJ \lena{critical currents} and capacitances from the design, we \lena{estimate the critical currents of} the four JJs related to the coupler, colored blue in Fig.~\ref{fig:qcq_zoom}(c). \lena{In the detailed scheme in Fig.~\ref{fig:electrical scheme} these junctions are noted as $J_5, J_6$ and $J_4=J_7$.
+The last two junctions are considered to be equal.} We optimize the three critical currents of the coupler junctions in order to meet an experimental values of the ZZ interaction at the zero external magnetic flux $\zeta_{ZZ}(\Phi_\text{ext}=0)$ and the coupler frequency $f_\text{C}$.
+The designed and fitted parameters \lena{of} the system Hamiltonian (\ref{full_ham}) are presented in \lena{Tab.~\ref{tab:params}}.
+In the optimization procedure, we vary only the JJs areas, assuming the same critical current density for all of them.

+During the study of the ZZ interaction between qubits, both transmons are kept in the upper flux sweet spot, while the magnetic flux in the coupler loop is varied between zero flux and half flux quantum $\Phi_\mathrm{ext} \in \left[0, \Phi_0/2\right]$.
+In each subsystem, we take into account the first five energy levels.
+The ZZ interaction strength, $\zeta_{ZZ}$, is calculated by the system Hamiltonian~\eqref{full_ham} numerical diagonalization and is defined as the frequency difference between the state in which both computational qubits are excited $|ee\rangle$ and the sum of the frequencies corresponding to the states where only one qubit is excited, $|eg\rangle$ and $|ge\rangle$: $\zeta_{ZZ} = f_{ee} - f_{eg} - f_{ge}$, assuming the ground state frequency is set to zero.

+The simulated dependence of $\zeta_{ZZ}$ on the external magnetic flux $\Phi_\text{ext}$ is shown in Fig.~\ref{fig:zz_calibration}(d), together with the experimental data.
+We denote the states of the computational qubits as $|g\rangle, |e\rangle, |f\rangle$ and use numerical notation for coupler modes.
+For simplicity, we omit explicit indices for the coupler state and assume projection onto its ground state, for instance, the state \(|ee\rangle\) corresponds to \(|ee000\rangle\).
+Details on the numerical calculation can be found in Appendix~\ref{sec:Appendix1}.